 Feldbahn couplings are available in the parts and accessories section and other types will fit easily.

 24-02-2021 - I have borrowed a drawing of the Wasserwagen from Henrik Laurel of Sweden to act as a replacement for the casting I can no longer get.
 It includes more detail and some of the parts I supplied separately will no longer be needed.
 It has been a struggle to get it to print and I had to remove the hand rails and brake standards which can be added from wire.
 It has to be printed slowly and takes over 14 hours for just one, its not perfect but it is acceptable.
-I can supply 3 kits at present, then will need more etches, which cannot happen until several months after lockdown as all suppliers have a massive backlog to clear before taking on more work, the current delays are 3 to 6 months.
-The price of these 3 will be £60.00 each.
+These are in stock at £60.00 each.

 The Brigadewagen was the German all purpose wagon.
 With it's removable sides and ends it was many wagons in one.

 The kit has etched bogies and underframe with lost wax brass castings for the springs, axle boxes, stake pockets and end guard rails.
-The body is a resin casting that can be cut up if required to represent other versions of the wagon.
+The body is a 3D resin print that can be cut up if required to represent other versions of the wagon.
+I can also supply a floor and ends without sides or just a floor, see below.

 Feldbahn couplings are available in the Parts and Accessories section and other types will fit easily.